two women holding hands, dressed in black with silver adornments

-Primero Sueño is a new processional opera, co-created by Paola Prestini, Magos Herrera and Louisa Proske, bringing to life the mythical poem of Sor Juana Inés de la Cruz - a 17th-century poet, scholar, and nun from Mexico, and one of the most enduring and influential writers of her era.
+Primero Sueño is a processional opera, co-created by Paola Prestini, Magos Herrera and Louisa Proske, bringing to life the mythical poem of Sor Juana Inés de la Cruz - a 17th-century poet, scholar, and nun from Mexico, and one of the most enduring and influential writers of her era.
 She is also recognized as one of the first feminists of Latin America.

 Sor Juana’s poem Primero Sueño is widely considered one of the most important works of the Hispanic Baroque.
 Her own words now appear for the first time in operatic form… Through an immersive and entrancing processional experience, the Primero Sueño opera illuminates the wisdom and power of Sor Juana’s poetry, as audiences move with the performers through physical space and into the realm of visions and dreams.

 Sor Juana was the first writer who represents the first multifaceted "Mexican" identity – so too the music takes a multifaceted approach, reflecting baroque, improv, folk, classical choral traditions, jazz, and electronic.
-On October 31st, the Primero Sueño studio album will be released through VIA Records.
+On October 31st, the Primero Sueño studio album was released through VIA Records.
 The music for the opera was co-composed by musical luminaries Paola Prestini (one of NPR’s top 100 composers in the world) and Magos Herrera ("One of the greatest contemporary interpreters of song” - The Latin Jazz Network).
 The record features Magos Herrera, German vocal ensemble Sjaella, Luca Tarantino (Guitar & Theorbo), and Celso Duarte (Harp & Percussion).

 Location: Zócalo and Atrium of the Cathedral of Puebla Capital